jaalto/project-emacs--tinymacro/README.rst

     Tinymacro: Set last macro to key(s): <press any key, or combination>

-If you record multiple macros, each one of them can be stored to differenk keys.
+If you record multiple macros, each one of them can be stored to different keys.
 Usually the F-keys are good places for storing temporary macros as they are mostly free and easily accessible.

 If you reuse the same key, or of you accidentally press unwanted key,